ubclaunchpad/cashout/README.md

 Uses [Open Exchange Rates API](https://github.com/vlado/open_exchange_rates)

+### Important!

+Before you run migrations make sure you comment out the last few lines in `get_exchange_rates.rb`.
+Rails insists on running that job before running the migrations which causes errors.

+- Comment out the code at the bottom of in `get_exchange_rates.rb`
+- Run migrations
+- Uncomment the code
+- Run the server

 ### Core Features:
 - Talks to open APIs like FOREX to track currency values
 - Each user gets and account with seed money (maybe $10000) and can buy and sell